raspberrypilearning/python_scrolling/en/step_5.md

 This code uses the `height` and the `frame_count` to increase the `level` variable every time the player finishes a screen, then prints out the new level for the player.

-**Choose:** This code limits the level to 5, so it doesn't get too hard to play.
-There's no reason your game has to use 5, but you should choose a limt.
+**Choose:** This code limits the levels to five, so it doesn't get too hard to play.
+There's no reason your game has to use five, but you should choose a limit.
 Humans can only move so fast!

 --- code ---
 ---